 To the TGbe Editor: change P.L.
 572.45 as following:

 After the reception of the final bit of the last PSDU octet, and possible padding and tail bits, the PHY entity shall check whether packet extension and/or signal extension is applied.
-If packet extension and/or signal extension is applied, the PHY entity shall wait until the packet extension and/or signal extension expires before returning to the RX IDLE state, as shown in Figure 36-85
+If packet extension and/or signal extension is applied, the PHY entity shall wait until the packet extension and/or signal extension expires and issue a PHY-RXEND.indication

+(NoError, RXVECTOR) and return to the RX IDLE state, as shown in Figure 36-85

 Proposed changes for CID 8147